tylim88/Firelord/README.md

 You may not notice this but you need to prepare 3 sets of data types to use firestore properly, best example is sever timestamp, when read, it is `Firestore.Timestamp`; when write, it is `Firestore.FieldValue`; and finally when compare, it is `Date|Firestore.Timestamp`.

 Unfortunately `withConverter` is not enough to solve the type problems, there is still no feasible solutions to deal with type like date, firestore.Timestamp, number and array where different types are needed in read, write and compare(query).
-This library is a wrapper that introduces deep type solutions to handle each case.
+This library is a wrapper that introduces deep typing solutions to handle each case.

 Not only does the wrapper deal with data types, but it also provides type safety for collection path, document path, firestore limitations(whenever is possible).